Section 1: Safety and Preparedness

 How can I help the ASPCA?

 In these uncertain times, the ASPCA’s work doesn’t stop.
-There are still many animals in our care—at our Adoption Center, in our behavioral rehabilitation programs and in our kitten nursery—who will continue to receive the same level of service from our dedicated staff.
+There are many animals in our care—at our Adoption Center, in our behavioral rehabilitation programs and in our kitten nursery—who continue to receive the same level of service from our dedicated staff.
 Please consider making a donation to help us remain prepared for the unknown and help vulnerable animals who depend on us.